fringus2002-bit/gustavosoares.github.io/README.md

 ## Purpose
 This repository hosts a clean GitHub Pages site used as a compact, shareable link hub for networking and job applications.
 Ideal for quick sharing at events and in recruiter conversations.

-## How to use
-1. Visit the GitHub Pages site at `https://gustavosoares.github.io`.
-2. Click the links to view LinkedIn or download CVs.
-3. Use the QR code (generated separately) to share the hub quickly.

 ## Contact
 **Email:** gustavofreitassoares165@gmail.com
 **Location:** Compiègne, France